To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 Oxidation-reduction (redox) reactions

 Living organisms derive most of their energy from oxidation-reduction (redox) reactions, which are processes involving the transfer of electrons.
-As many as 200 enzymes require the niacin coenzymes, NAD and NADP, mainly to accept or donate electrons for redox reactions.
-NAD functions most often in energy producing reactions involving the degradation (catabolism) of carbohydrates, fats, proteins, and alcohol.
-NADP functions more often in biosynthetic (anabolic) reactions, such as in the synthesis of all macromolecules, including fatty acids and cholesterol (1, 2).
+Over 400 enzymes require the niacin coenzymes, NAD and NADP, mainly to accept or donate electrons for redox reactions (2).
+NAD functions most often in energy-producing reactions involving the degradation (catabolism) of carbohydrates, fats, proteins, and alcohol.
+NADP functions more often in biosynthetic (anabolic) reactions, such as in the synthesis of all macromolecules, including fatty acids and cholesterol (1, 3).

 The late stage of severe niacin deficiency is known as pellagra.
-Early records of pellagra followed the widespread cultivation of corn in Europe in the 1700's (1).
-The disease was generally associated with poorer social classes whose chief dietary staple consisted of cereals like corn or sorghum.
-Pellagra was also common in the southern United States during the early 1900's where income was low and corn products were a major dietary staple (5).
+Early records of pellagra followed the widespread cultivation of corn in Europe in the 1700s (1).
+The disease is generally associated with poorer social classes whose chief dietary staple consisted of cereals like corn or sorghum.
+Pellagra was also common in the southern United States during the early 1900s where income was low and corn products were a major dietary staple (8).
 Interestingly, pellagra was not known in Mexico, where corn was also an important dietary staple and much of the population was also poor.
 In fact, corn contains appreciable amounts of niacin, but it is present in a bound form that is not nutritionally available to humans.
 The traditional preparation of corn tortillas in Mexico involves soaking the corn in a lime (calcium oxide) solution, prior to cooking.
-Heating the corn in an alkaline solution results in the release of bound niacin, increasing its bioavailability (6).
+Heating the corn in an alkaline solution results in the release of bound niacin, increasing its bioavailability (9).

-The most common symptoms of niacin deficiency involve the skin, digestive system, and the nervous system (2).
-The symptoms of pellagra were commonly referred to as the four D's: dermatitis, diarrhea, dementia, and death.
+The most common symptoms of niacin deficiency involve the skin, the digestive system, and the nervous system (3).
+The symptoms of pellagra are commonly referred to as the three D's: dermatitis, diarrhea, and dementia.
+A fourth D, death, occurs if pellagra is left untreated (10).
 In the skin, a thick, scaly, darkly pigmented rash develops symmetrically in areas exposed to sunlight.
-In fact, the word "pellagra" comes from the Italian phrase for rough or raw skin.
-Symptoms related to the digestive system include a bright red tongue, vomiting, and diarrhea.
-Neurologic symptoms include headache, apathy, fatigue, depression, disorientation, and memory loss.
-If untreated, pellagra is ultimately fatal (3).
+In fact, the word "pellagra" comes from "pelle agra," the Italian phrase for rough or raw skin.
+Symptoms related to the digestive system include inflammation of the mouth and tongue ("bright red tongue"), vomiting, constipation, abdominal pain, and ultimately, diarrhea.
+Gastrointestinal disorders and diarrhea contribute to the ongoing malnourishment of the subjects.
+Neurologic symptoms include headache, apathy, fatigue, depression, disorientation, and memory loss and are more consistent with delirium than with the historically described dementia (11).
+Disease presentations vary in appearance since the classic triad rarely presents in its entirety.
+The absence of dermatitis, for example, is known as pellagra sine pellagra.

-In addition to its synthesis from dietary niacin, NAD may also be synthesized in the liver from the dietary amino acid, tryptophan.
+In addition to its synthesis from dietary niacin, NAD can be synthesized from the dietary amino acid tryptophan via the kynurenine pathway (see figure).
 The relative ability to make this conversion varies greatly from mice to humans.
-The synthesis of niacin from tryptophan also depends on enzymes that require vitamin B6 and riboflavin as well as an enzyme containing heme (iron).
-On average, 1 mg of niacin can be synthesized from the ingestion of 60 mg of tryptophan.
-Thus, 60 mg of tryptophan are considered to be 1 mg of niacin equivalents (NE).
-However, studies of pellagra in the southern U.S. during the early twentieth century indicated that the diets of many individuals who suffered from pellagra contained enough NE to prevent pellagra (3), challenging the idea that 60 mg of dietary tryptophan are equivalent to 1 mg of niacin.
-In particular, one study in young men found that the tryptophan content of the diet had no effect on the decrease in red blood cell niacin content that resulted from low dietary niacin (7).
+The first step is catalyzed by the extrahepatic enzyme indoleamine 2,3-dioxygenase (IDO), which is responsible for the oxidative cleavage of tryptophan.
+The chronic stimulation of tryptophan oxidation, mediated by an increased activity of IDO and/or inadequate niacin levels, is observed in a number of diseases, including human immunodeficiency virus (HIV) infection (see HIV/AIDS below).
+In healthy individuals, less than 2% of dietary tryptophan is converted to NAD by this tryptophan oxidation pathway (12).
+Tryptophan metabolism plays an essential regulatory role by mediating immunological tolerance of the fetus during pregnancy (13).
+It is now understood that tryptophan oxidation in the placenta drives a physiologic tryptophan depletion that impairs the function of nearby maternal T-lymphocytes and prevents the rejection of the fetus.
+However, the synthesis of niacin from tryptophan is a fairly inefficient pathway that depends on enzymes requiring vitamin B6 and riboflavin, as well as an enzyme containing heme (iron).
+On average, 1 milligram (mg) of niacin can be synthesized from the ingestion of 60 mg of tryptophan.
+The term "niacin equivalent" (NE) is used to describe the contribution to dietary intake of all the forms of niacin that are available to the body.
+Thus, 60 mg of tryptophan are considered to be 1 mg NE.
+However, studies of pellagra in the southern U.S. during the early twentieth century indicated that the diets of many individuals who suffered from pellagra contained enough NE to prevent pellagra (10), challenging the idea that 60 mg of dietary tryptophan are equivalent to 1 mg of niacin.
+In particular, one study in young men found that the tryptophan content of the diet had no effect on the decrease in red blood cell niacin content that resulted from low dietary niacin (14).

 Niacin deficiency or pellagra may result from inadequate dietary intake of niacin and/or tryptophan.
 As mentioned above, other nutrient deficiencies may also contribute to the development of niacin deficiency.
-For instance, patients with Hartnup's disease, a hereditary disorder resulting in defective tryptophan absorption, have developed pellagra (2).
+Niacin deficiency, often associated with malnutrition, is observed in the homeless population, in individuals suffering from anorexia nervosa or obesity, and in consumers of diets high in maize and poor in animal proteins (15-18).
+Patients with Hartnup's disease, a hereditary disorder resulting in defective tryptophan absorption, have developed pellagra (3).
+Other malabsorptive states that can lead to pellagra include Crohn's disease and megaduodenum (19, 20).
 Carcinoid syndrome, a condition of increased secretion of serotonin and other catecholamines by carcinoid tumors, may also result in pellagra due to increased utilization of dietary tryptophan for serotonin rather than niacin synthesis.
-Further, prolonged treatment with the anti-tuberculosis drug, Isoniazid, has resulted in niacin deficiency (8).
+Further, prolonged treatment with the anti-tuberculosis drug Isoniazid has resulted in niacin deficiency (21).
+Other pharmaceutical agents, including the immunosuppressive drugs Azathioprine and 6-Mercaptopurine, the anti-cancer drug 5-Fluorouracil, and Carbidopa, a drug given to people with Parkinson's disease, are known to increase the reliance on dietary niacin by interfering with the tryptophan-kinurenine-niacin pathway.
+Finally, other populations at risk for niacin deficiency include dialysis patients, cancer patients (22, 23), individuals suffering from chronic alcoholism (11), and people with HIV (see HIV/AIDS below).

-The RDA for niacin, revised in 1998, was based on the prevention of deficiency.
+The RDA for niacin, revised in 1998, is based on the prevention of deficiency.
 Pellagra can be prevented by about 11 mg NE/day, but 12 mg to 16 mg/day has been found to normalize the urinary excretion of niacin metabolites (breakdown products) in healthy young adults.
-Because pellagra represents severe deficiency, the Food and Nutrition Board (FNB) chose to use the excretion of niacin metabolites as an indicator of niacin nutritional status rather than symptoms of pellagra (8).
-However, some researchers feel that cellular NAD and NADP content may be more relevant indicators of niacin nutritional status (7, 9, 10).
+Because pellagra represents severe deficiency, the Food and Nutrition Board (FNB) of the U.S. Institute of Medicine chose to use the excretion of niacin metabolites as an indicator of niacin nutritional status rather than symptoms of pellagra (24).
+However, some researchers feel that cellular NAD and NADP content may be more relevant indicators of niacin nutritional status (14, 25, 26).

 |Life Stage||Age||Males (mg NE*/day)||Females (mg NE/day)|